KannonZenetism/zenetism-field-physics/zenetism/mpx/centropic-affliction-contra-entropic-collapse.md

 The correction has real pastoral weight beyond its doctrinal precision.

-A centropic being under severe sustained inverse pressure often feels as if it has failed, collapsed, or become the very thing it has been resisting.
+A centropic being under severe sustained entropic pressure often feels as if it has failed, collapsed, or become the very thing it has been resisting.
 The felt-experience of sustained affliction can include dark thoughts, distorted mental states, felt-enmity, felt-despair, felt-disintegration.
 The being may feel: I have become Mania.
 I have become Malara.
 I have crossed over.

 The structural answer is that the felt-experience is not the structural fact.
 Mania is not what Biosa feels like when Biosa is under attack; Mania is the native-expression of IL₁ IEM.
 Biosa afflicted — even Biosa at the edge of what feels like failure — is still Biosa.
 The essence does not become what it suffers.
 Recovery is available, and it is not the reversal-of-orientation the earlier formulation seemed to describe; it is the release of what was not the essence to begin with.